Preface

 Book Structure

-The dramas, events and historical processes that played out in the ten years of the book’s title feature in Chapters One through Twelve, broadly in chronological order from 1988 to 1998.
+Chapters One through Twelve feature the dramas, events, and historical processes that played out in the ten years of the book’s title, broadly in chronological order from 1988 to 1998.

-The Introduction, Free Trade, Globalization and International Business, provides the context and lays down the principles which underpin the analysis featured in these twelve chapters.
-It explores the degree to which historical events, processes and globalization dynamics can be interpreted with reference to an established knowledge base rather than as a series of unrelated random (chance) occurrences.
-This assessment subsequently explains the rationale behind the pervasive presence of tumbling dice from the book’s front cover onwards.
+The Introduction, Free Trade, Globalization, and International Business, provides the context and lays down the principles that underpin the analysis featured in these twelve chapters.
+It explores the degree to which historical events, processes, and globalization dynamics can be interpreted with reference to an established knowledge base rather than as a series of unrelated random (chance) occurrences.
+(This assessment explains the rationale behind the pervasive presence of tumbling dice from the book’s front cover onwards).

 The Introduction does not adhere to the time brackets of the extraordinary decade Ten Years focuses upon, but it does include multiple important issues and themes that are referenced throughout its pages.